A1exLemesios/node-server/README.md

 - Windows users need to install [Git for Windows][3].

 Node.js is the runtime environment for server-side Javascript.
-If you don't have this your computer won't be able to understand(interpret) the code in this project.
+If you don't have this, your computer won't be able to understand (interpret) the code in this project.
 Long story short it won't be able to run the code.

-[Git][14] is the version control system(VCS) for this project.
+[Git][14] is the Version Control System (VCS) for this project.
 Something like Dropbox but for code.
 You don't actually need it since you can just [Download the project as ZIP](https://github.com/nicholaswmin/node-server/archive/master.zip) and run it.
 However the instructions below assume that you're using Git to fetch the project files on your computer.

+Using some type of VCS is the first step to get you hanging out with the cool kids, not using it makes you a dolt in the long-term and rightfully so.

 ### 2. Open up a Terminal/Shell on your computer: